llencioni/python-stockmarket/README.md

 ** How to Used It

 .
-Put the tickers you are interested in the "stock-fii-to-read.txt" file
+Put the tickers you are interested in a .txt file (see examaple in the "sample.txt")

 .
-To convert GUI from QtDesigner:
+I used to convert GUI from QtDesigner using 'pyuic':
 >> pyuic5 -x ./QtDesigner-files/StockMarket.ui -o stockGUI.py

+.
+But now I've changed the code to input the .ui file directly (easier)